rmsk2/moreorless/readme.md

 - adding replace to search

 Midterm goals
-- Allow reuse of an entered file name (save vs save as ...)
 - use a beep to signal to the user that a command excecution is not possible
 - replace tab characters at load by four blanks
 - visualize line lengths larger than 80 in UI